ThinkDataEd/curriculum/docs/unit3/lesson19.md

         200. **Click the |<span style="text-decoration: overline underline;">+Add Prompt</span>| button and select the prompt type for your first survey question.
 Note:** You should only select from the following choices:
         Single choice, number, photo, and text.
 Multiple-choice does not mean select one choice; it means select many choices.
-It is not recommended that multiplechoice be used at this point.
+It is not recommended that multiple-choice be used at this point.

     100. **<u>Prompt Information:</u>**

         200. **Click <u>the new prompt bar</u>**.

         200. **Prompt ID:** This will be your first variable.
-A short one-word name or short twoword name separated by an underscore is recommended.
+A short one-word name or short two-word name separated by an underscore is recommended.

         200. **Prompt Label:** This is the variable name that will be displayed (it may be the